Rishikesh: History

 Rishikesh was part of the legendary "Kedarkhand" mentioned in the Skanda Purana.
 Legends state that Rama did penance here for killing Ravana, the asura king of Lanka.
 Lakshmana, Rama's younger brother, crossed the Ganges using two jute ropes at the point where the present Lakshman Jhula suspension bridge stands today.
-Lakshman Jhula also collapsed in 2020.
+The 248-foot long iron-rope suspension bridge built in 1889 was washed away by flooding in 1924.
+In 1927, it was replaced by another, stronger bridge built by the United Provinces Public Works Department, connecting the Tapovan, Tehri, and Jonk, Pauri Garhwal districts.
+Lakshman Jhula collapsed again in 2020.
 And a much stronger, second in the whole of India, a glass bridge, is being built across the river.
-The 248-foot long iron-rope suspension bridge built in 1889 was washed away by flooding in 1924.
-In 1927, it was replaced by the current, stronger bridge built by the United Provinces Public Works Department, connecting the Tapovan, Tehri, and Jonk, Pauri Garhwal districts.

 A noted suspension bridge named Ram Jhula was built in 1986 at the nearby Sivananda Nagar.

 The Skanda Purana also mentions the site as "Indrakund" where Indra underwent a holy bath to remove a curse.